coding-heresy/jormungandr/README.md

   name expresses the intent that the function will perform some initialization action the first time it is called and will otherwise do nothing.

+# Ideas

+## Systematically handle currency values with proper base units that
+   avoid the need for floating point (i.e. use cents instead of dollars as the base unit for USD prices).
+This idea is drawn from boost.units although it probably won't be productive to try to create another unit system for boost.units.

+## Systematically handle a multi-currency environment.
+Is there an
+   efficient way to tag the currency value (i.e. price) with currency it is being expressed in?
+Would it make sense to use safe types to encode the currency for a price into the type system?